knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

-### what measures or steps were put in place in the aftermath of the earlier-mentioned April 2021 outage, and why they failed in preventing this new outage
+### What measures or steps were put in place in the aftermath of the earlier-mentioned April 2021 outage, and why they failed in preventing this new outage?

 Everything substantive in the response to this question was redacted.
 It's unfortunate, because as an industry, including non-telecom like SRE can learn substantially from how Telecoms operate networks as reliable as they are.

 Basically Rogers did lots of vague things to prevent similar failures.

-### how did the outage impact Rogers’ own staff and their ability to determine the cause of the outage and restore services;
+### How did the outage impact Rogers’ own staff and their ability to determine the cause of the outage and restore services?

 ```txt
 At the early stage of the outage, many Rogers’ network employees were impacted and could not connect to our IT and network systems.
 This impeded initial triage and restoration efforts as teams needed to travel to centralized locations where management network access was established.
 To complicate matters further, the loss of access to our VPN system to our core network nodes affected our timely ability to begin identifying the trouble and, hence, delayed the restoral efforts.